Inolav Faucets Review & Rating Updated: 5/24/21

 “…with an extensive warranty as a result of our excellent workmanship and high-quality components used in our products.”
 (Emphasis supplied)

-We can verify from testing, including destructive testing, of many Yatin facets that there is nothing about a Yatin finish that would justify less than a lifetime warranty.
+We can verify from testing, including destructive testing, of many Yatin faucets that there is nothing about a Yatin finish that would justify less than a lifetime warranty.
 Yatin owns a finishing subsidiary, Yatin Electro-Plating Co., Ltd. Its highly automated finishing line produces electroplated as well as the more advanced and nearly indestructible (PVD) finishes in its over 300,000 square foot facility in Jiande, China.
-Yatin's well regarded StarPlating® finish, described by Yatin as a “lustrous, mirror-like sheen that is soil repellent, scratch resistant and non-tarnishing…” is well-known throughout the faucet world for its robust durability.
+Yatin's well regarded StarPlating® finish, described by Yatin as a “lustrous, mirror-like sheen that is soil repellent, scratch-resistant, and non-tarnishing…” is well-known throughout the faucet world for its robust durability.